Is the Stock Market Open on Veterans Day?

 Veterans Day Financial Checklist for Investors

-| Financial Service | Veterans Day Status | Key Detail |
+Financial Service Status Key Detail

-| NYSE & Nasdaq (Stock Market) | OPEN | Normal trading hours: 9:30 a.m. – 4:00 p.m.
-ET. |
+NYSE & Nasdaq (Stock Market) OPEN Normal trading hours: 9:30 a.m. – 4:00 p.m.
+ET

-| U.S. Bond Market | CLOSED | Trading in Treasury bonds, corporate bonds, etc., is halted. |
+U.S. Bond Market CLOSED Trading in Treasury and corporate bonds is halted

-| Banks (Physical Branches) | CLOSED | Nearly all major banks observe the Federal Holiday.
-ATMs and online banking remain functional. |
+Banks (Physical Branches) CLOSED Branches closed; ATMs and online banking remain active

-| Federal Reserve/Government | CLOSED | No mail delivery (USPS), and federal services are shut down. |
+Federal Reserve / Government CLOSED No mail delivery and federal services unavailable

-| Cryptocurrency Exchanges | OPEN (24/7) | Crypto markets operate continuously regardless of traditional holidays. |
+Cryptocurrency Exchanges OPEN (24/7) Crypto markets operate continuously

 Conclusion: Plan Your Trades Accordingly